Tradies in paradise

 SEQ flood recovery

-After the recent floods, there will be a lot of work to do to get a property cleaned up, repaired and ready to live in again.
+After a flood, there will be a lot of work to do to get a property cleaned up, repaired and ready to live in again.
 We provide tips and resources to help you get started, whether you’re a property owner or a QBCC licensee.
 We also connect property owners with local licensed contractors via our tradie register.

 Find a local contractor